Thanks to gravity, our feet are well grounded. But the efforts of not completely face planting? We owe that to our postural muscles.

 Beginner yoga classes tend to include a lot of poses that can help improve posture such as Camel, Child’s Pose, Cat-Cow, Downward-Facing Dog, Pigeon, and other movements that you haven’t yet done as part of this guide, such as Mountain Pose, Bow Pose, and Plow Pose.

 Day 18: Fire up your glutes

 Today is about counteracting inactive glutes.
-When your glutes shut down, it can impact your hips and lead to poor posture and a misaligned pelvis.
+When your glutes shut down, it can impact your hips and lead to poor posture.

 Day 19: Tune into your sitting posture

 For the whole day, set a phone alarm for every 20 minutes.
 Every time the alarm goes off, check in on your sitting posture.

 - your feet, which should be placed on the ground

 - your sitting position, which should be upright, tall, and comfortable